IlanCosman/tide/CONTRIBUTING.md

 - `set -l numberOfNewlines`

 Anything exposed to the shell or user--functions, global/universal variables, and files--should be named in `snake_case`, beginning with `tide_`.
-Prepend an underscore if user interaction is discouraged.
+Prepend an underscore if the user in not meant to interact directly with it.

 - `set -g _tide_left_prompt_height`
 - `set -U tide_right_prompt_items`